Appenninica MTB Stage Race 2020 Rules and Regulations

 The prologue and any possible time trial (in editions that include it) are regulated by this article.
 For anything not mentioned here, all rules described in the other articles apply.

-The start takes place team by team- this is not a mass start – with one team setting off every 30 seconds.
+The start takes place team by team and Solo by Solo- this is not a mass start – with one team or Solo setting off every 30 seconds.

 The start time will be displayed in the race office and announced in any other additional way the organizers will consider useful and necessary.

-Time results after the prologue will be used to determine the distribution of riders in the start pens on stage 1.
+Time results after the prologue will be used to determine the distribution of riders in the start grids on stage 1.

 Time results after prologue and at time trial will be added to every team’s overall timing and used for general and category rankings, as it happens for any other stage of the competition.